Serrano people: Language

-Serrano language is part of the Takic subset of the large Uto-Aztecan languages group of indigenous people of North America.
+Serrano language is part of the Takic subset of the large Uto-Aztecan languages group of Indigenous people of North America.
 The language family historically extended from Mexico along the West Coast and into the Great Basin, with representation among tribes in Mesoamerica.
 They were a branch of the Takic languages speaking people who arrived in Southern California around 2,500 years ago.
-Serrano means "highlander" or "mountaineer" in Spanish.
-When the Spanish missionaries came into the region, in the late 18th century they helped create the tribal name Serrano, distinguishing the people from neighboring tribes who were designated as the Tongva (Gabrileño—Fernandeño) to the northwest, and Kitanemuk and Tataviam to the northwest.